billkie/saas-sprawl/docs/DevelopmentGuide.md

-# Ziruna Development Guide
+# Quacco Development Guide

 ## Getting Started

-This guide provides instructions for setting up the Ziruna development environment, understanding the code organization, and following best practices for development.
+This guide provides instructions for setting up the Quacco development environment, understanding the code organization, and following best practices for development.

 ### Prerequisites